 When someone ignored our letters and calls, we would look at their overall account profile to decide on the next steps.
 For example, if they had checking or savings accounts with us, it only took a few clicks to see balances and account activity, including direct deposits and other payments.

-We would effectively garnish a customer’s wages in extremely rare situations to settle their outstanding credit card balance.
+In extremely rare situations, we would effectively garnish a customer’s wages to settle their outstanding credit card balance.
 If letters, emails, calls and messages went unanswered while there was no progress on a balance, we would assume the customer never intended to pay us back.
 The only option we had to get anything but losses would be to transfer funds from a customer’s checking or savings account to their credit card.

 With about 15 years of hindsight, I feel pretty bad for the situation the customer was in.
-But remember, in the bank’s perspective, they borrowed money that they agreed to pay back and hadn’t.
+But from the bank’s perspective, the customer borrowed money they agreed to pay back and hadn’t.
 Because they ignored all attempts to make contact and still saw regular payroll deposits in their account, we had to assume the worst and take the only option for recourse.

 While you’re likely great with your money and would never be late on your bills, if you’re going to be late on your credit cards, it’s not a bad idea to keep your money somewhere else.